nishihere19/hexgrid-react/README.md

 Commit messages should be written carefully and describe the changes made.

-Create separate PR for a single program update/bug fix.
+Create separate PR for a single feature/bug fix.

 # :white_check_mark:All copyrights are reserved

+Happy Contributing!